ommo007/Modular-OTA-TATA/SETUP_GUIDE.md

    - Check logs for build success

 4. **Observe ESP32 behavior**:
-   - Within 30 seconds, yellow LED should light up
+   - Within 30 seconds, the yellow LED should begin to blink slowly (once per second)
-   - Press button to simulate vehicle idle
+   - Press the button to simulate vehicle idle.
+The yellow LED will start to blink quickly as the download begins
-   - System should download and apply update
-   - Green LED indicates success, red indicates failure
+   - The solid green LED for 5 seconds indicates a successful update.
+The solid red LED for 8 seconds indicates a failure

 ## Step 7: Monitoring and Debugging